Nathan Chasing Horse sentenced to 37 years to life in prison in sex abuse case

 LAS VEGAS (KTNV) — Nearly three months after the guilty verdict was first read, Nathan Chasing Horse returned to court to face sentencing on Monday.

-Judge Jessica Peterson ordered the maximum sentence in the case: 37 years to life in prison, with the possibility of parole after a minimum of 25 years.
-Chasing Horse will receive credit for 1,184 days served in jail since his arrest.
+Judge Jessica Peterson ordered Chasing Horse to serve 37 years to life in prison, with the possibility of parole after a minimum of 25 years.
+He will receive credit for 1,184 days served in jail since his arrest.

-The "Dances with Wolves" actor faces a minimum sentence of 25 years to life in prison for the more than a dozen sex crimes charges he was found guilty of in January.
+In January, a Clark County jury deliberated for nearly nine hours before finding Chasing Horse guilty of more than a dozen sex crimes.
+Several delays in the case had pushed back his sentencing over the past few months.

+Throughout the case, Chasing Horse has maintained his innocence.
+He spoke briefly at the sentencing hearing on Monday, telling the court, "I did not do these things, and this is a miscarriage of justice."

 Police described Chasing Horse as the leader of a cult known as "The Circle" whose followers believed he could commune with spirits.
 He built a reputation for himself among Native tribes across the U.S. and Canada as a "Medicine Man" who could perform healing ceremonies.